facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 This component allows the customisation of texts, images, fonts and colours.
 Customisation is done using the internally supplied **.zip file**.
-This zip is made up of a file called ***widget.xml*** that contains the definition of all the widget screens, each one of them with a series of elements which allow customisation.
+This zip is made up of a file called ***widget.xml*** that contains the definition of all the component screens, each one of them with a series of elements which allow customisation.
 The zip file also contains a folder with graphic resources and another folder with the translations of the texts.